Updated: Dec 21, 2021

 Filming an interview is one of the most important skills a DOP (director of photography) needs to master.
-Our Bangkok, Thailand based video production team has filmed successful projects in several countries and varied circumstances.
+Our Bangkok, Thailand based video production company has filmed successful projects in several countries and varied circumstances.
 As always, being prepared in advance makes filming on the day a lot easier going for everyone.

 There are some basic rules to getting the fundamentals right, (interview techniques we'll cover in another blog, this is about the technical aspects).

 Your background should either be relevant or plain and not distracting.
 This is a really important rule, a client may want to push you to choose a location and background they think works, it's important to consider their options but show confidence in your ability to choose the best backdrop.